zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-ova-manage-service.md

 <properties
-   pageTitle="StorSimple 가상 배열에 대한 StorSimple Manager 서비스 배포| Microsoft Azure" description="Azure 클래식 포털에서 StorSimple 관리자 서비스를 만들고 삭제하는 방법 및 서비스 등록 키를 관리하는 방법에 대해 설명합니다." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Deploy the StorSimple Manager service for StorSimple virtual array| Microsoft Azure" description="Explains how to create and delete the StorSimple Manager service in the Azure classic portal, and describes how to manage the service registration key." services="storsimple" documentationCenter="" authors="alkohli"